Finding a Top Financial Advisor Firm in Houston

 Corda Investment Management, LLC Resources

 Corda Investment Management, LLC sends out an e-newsletter every quarter.
 For anyone interested in catching up, previously sent newsletters are available on the firm’s website.
-The firm also has a blog called Insights.
-The latest posts have focused on wealth management advice for certain niche groups, like physicians, professional athletes and entrepreneurs.
+The firm also has a blog.
+The latest posts have focused on retirement planning, wealth management and financial planning for young adults.

 Tanglewood Total Wealth Management, Inc.

-Tanglewood Total Wealth Management requires a minimum of $3 million in investable assets to take you on as a client.
-The firm’s website describes its client base as the “quietly wealthy.”
+Tanglewood Total Wealth Management, Inc.'s website describes its client base as the “quietly wealthy.”
 It serves senior executives, managing partners and principals, business owners, those ready for retirement, women in transition and family wealth.
+Tanglewood has six certified financial planners (CFPs) and one chartered financial analyst (CFA) on staff.

 Tanglewood Total Wealth Management, Inc. Background